Farshid-Monhaseri/app-framework-binder/docs/reference-v3/func-api.md

  * @param name the event name suffix
  * @param object the object that comes with the event *
- * @return the count of clients that received the event.
- */
-int afb_api_broadcast_event(
+ * @return 0 in case of success or -1 in case of error */ int afb_api_broadcast_event(
 			afb_api_t api,